Custom Types

 }

-These two notations are synonym.
+These two notations (with or without the constructor) are synonyms.
 With the shorthand, we implicitly indicate that there's a single constructor named Datum which can be used for constructing values of type Datum, or can also be used when destructuring (see below).

 Multiple constructors

-Custom types in Aiken can be defined with multiple constructors, making them a way of modeling data that can be one of a few different variants.
+Custom types in Aiken can be defined with multiple constructors (a.k.a variants), making them a way of modeling data that can be one of a few different variants.

-We've already seen a custom type with multiple constructors in the Language Tour - Bool.
+We've already seen custom types with multiple constructors in the Language Tour like Bool or Option.

 Aiken's built-in Bool type is defined like this: